 The following rules must be observed:

-- a minimum distance of 1.5 m between participants or third parties must be maintained at all times and any physical contact must be avoided
+- a minimum distance of 1.5 metres between participants or third parties must be maintained at all times and any physical contact must be avoided

 - Open-air assemblies shall be held in a fixed location and shall be limited to 500 participants.

-- Indoor assemblies are limited to 50 participants.
+- Indoor meetings are limited to 50 participants.

 The responsible person must submit an infection control plan with the registration to the competent authority and is responsible for compliance during the assembly.
 There is no contact tracing.

 Are churches still open?

 Churches remain open and religious events are still allowed.
 However, further hygiene protection measures must be taken.
 For example, a minimum distance of 1.5 m between participants must be observed (except for persons of the same household) and a medical mouth-nose covering must be worn (also at the seat or stand).

 ⚓ Companies and employees